anderslundstedt/anderslundstedt.github.io/teaching.md

 title: Teaching
 ---
 ## Theses
-You may contact me to discuss ideas for bachelor's or master's theses, in particular ideas related to logic or philosophy of mathematics.
+Feel free to contact me to discuss ideas for bachelor's or master's theses, in particular if you want to discuss ideas related to logic or philosophy of mathematics.
 I might also be a possible supervisor.

 ## Upcoming, current and past courses